 GVR Report cover China Alzheimer’s Disease Diagnostics Market Size, Share & Trends Report

-Market Size & Trends
+Market Size & Forecast

 In June 2024, the launch of LEQEMBI in China by Eisai Co., Ltd. and Biogen Inc. marked a significant driving factor in the market.
-Following its approval in January 2024 for treating mild cognitive impairment (MCI) and mild Alzheimer's dementia, China became the third country to introduce LEQEMBI, after the United States and Japan.
+Following its approval in January 2024 for treating mild cognitive impairment (MCI) and mild Alzheimer's dementia, China became the third country to introduce LEQEMBI, after the U.S. and Japan.
 With an estimated 17 million individuals in China affected by early-stage Alzheimer's in 2024, the number is expected to grow with the aging population.
 Eisai is actively building an early AD diagnosis and treatment pathway.
 This approach combines online and offline services, including collaboration with commercial health insurance companies, private health checkups, and nursing homes.

 In addition, Eisai fosters early detection through disease awareness campaigns, pre-screening opportunities, and referrals to specialized hospitals or "Yin Fa Tong," an online platform developed with JD Health.
 Eisai’s efforts, including using blood biomarkers for definitive diagnosis, are poised to significantly impact the market growth and development, supporting early detection and treatment within a comprehensive dementia care ecosystem.

 China's aging population has expanded rapidly since the 2010 census, leading to a significant rise in the incidence, morbidity, and mortality of age-related diseases, particularly Alzheimer's disease (AD).
 The increasing prevalence of AD poses substantial medical and social challenges, severely impacting both urban and rural communities.
-Recent data reveals that 15.07 million people aged 60 and over in China suffer from dementia, with 9.83 million affected by AD, 3.92 million by vascular dementia, and 1.32 million by other forms of dementia.
+Recent data reveal that 15.07 million people aged 60 and over in China suffer from dementia, with 9.83 million affected by AD, 3.92 million by vascular dementia, and 1.32 million by other forms of dementia.

 Initiatives like the 'Guangci Home Ruijian Cognitive Science Popularization Volunteer Service Team' at Ruijin Hospital, affiliated with Shanghai Jiao Tong University School of Medicine, represent key driving factors in the market.
 This team conducts disease screening and educational outreach in communities and homes, emphasizing 'Early prevention, detection, diagnosis, and treatment.'
 Supported by the Shanghai Voluntary Service Public Welfare Foundation, such efforts highlight the growing focus on early intervention.